Speaking of HealthCreate your plate: Healthy serving sizes for the holidaysNovember 21, 2017

 The mystery was solved at her annual physical.

 “That’s when the lab work discovered the diabetes,” she says.

 Support for Better Health

 Fatigue is one of the telltale symptoms of diabetes, a disease affecting how the body uses blood sugar.
 Inactivity and excess weight increases a person’s risk of developing Type 2 diabetes — the type Hundley has.

 At the time of her physical, the results of Hundley’s A1C test — a common blood test to diagnose diabetes — was extremely high at 7.3 percent.
-Her physician quickly connected her with diabetes educator Louise Wanner at Mayo Clinic Health System – Northland in Barron, who explained the effect of diabetes on the body, how to use a glucose meter to test blood sugar and what to do when blood sugar levels get too high or low.
+Levels of 6.5 percent or above indicate diabetes.
+Her physician quickly connected her with diabetes educator Louise Wanner at Mayo Clinic Health System – Northland in Barron.
+Wanner explained to Hundley the effect of diabetes could have on her body, how to use a glucose meter to test blood sugar, and what to do when blood sugar levels get too high or low.

 “Initially, our goals are to provide awareness of what diabetes can do and how it physically affects your body and lifestyle,” says Wanner, noting she typically meets with patients three times with a phone call in between.
 “Debbie decided she wanted to make some changes.
 Her diagnosis was the instigator she needed to take better care of herself, and she did.”

 In a matter of months, Hundley shed 70 pounds and brought her A1C level down to a much safer 5.3 percent.
 She says she attributes her rapid success to a combination of diet and exercise changes and a diabetes medication.

 “I don’t say it’s a diet.
 It’s a lifestyle change,” says Hundley, who reports feeling more energetic and “100 percent better.”